tmcw/mapmakers-cheatsheet/README.md

   - Scale points by area, not diameter
 - Flair:
   - Only add a north arrow if north isn't up
+    - There are few cases where north shouldn't be up: for instance, [Montreal, Canada is often mapped at an angle](https://www.google.com/search?tbs=imgo%3A1&tbm=isch&sa=1&btnG=Search&q=montreal+map).
   - Always attribute your data, especially [OpenStreetMap](http://www.openstreetmap.org/), to avoid the nerd wrath
   - If it zooms, add visible zoom controls.
 Pan isn't necessary, but not everyone has a scroll wheel / multitouch